 - assessing their needs;

 - setting learning targets;

-- the annual review
+- Reviewing targets, including participating in annual reviews where appropriate.

 Graduated approach

 We feel it is vital that pupils with special educational needs are identified at an early stage.
 Every teacher in this school is responsible for identifying pupils with special educational needs.